Rajbandi/diffiehellman/README.md

 Here is the origin text from mentalis.org about the description of the package:

-Quote ==
-The cryptography classes of the .NET framework lack one crucial class: an implementation of the Diffie-Hellman key agreement algorithm.
-To fill this gap, we created a completely managed Diffie-Hellman implementation, based on mono::'s BigInteger class.
+> The cryptography classes of the .NET framework lack one crucial class: an
-==
+> implementation of the Diffie-Hellman key agreement algorithm.
+To fill this
+> gap, we created a completely managed Diffie-Hellman implementation, based
+> on mono's BigInteger class.